-According to a January 2015 White House report, the access gap refers the nearly 51 million Americans that cannot purchase wired broadband connection with speeds up to 25 megabits per second (Mbps).
-The report also highlights that 63% of the these 51 million Americans have access to speeds of 100Mbps or greater with available internet broadband, the speed at which the Department of Education says is the baseline to support 21st century digital learning.
+According to a January 2015 White House report, the access gap refers to the nearly 51 million Americans that cannot purchase wired broadband connection with speeds up to 25 megabits per second (Mbps).
+The report also highlights that 63% of these 51 million Americans have access to speeds of 100Mbps or greater with available internet broadband, the speed at which the Department of Education says is the baseline to support 21st-century digital learning.
 At a recent Brooking’s Institution event which highlighted the internet access gap, scholars noted that the federal government plays a vital role in removing these barriers to access and affordability which often compound disparities in education and wealth throughout the country.
 Many efforts at the federal agency level have sought to address these barriers, including Administration programs and massive funding distributed as a result of the American Recovery and Reinvestment Act (ARRA).

 ConnectHome, an Obama administration initiative launched by the Department of Housing and Urban Development (HUD), seeks to build public-private partnerships between internet service providers and businesses to provide computer training and technical support.
 Additionally, the program encourages education groups to offer services for students and young adults looking to engage in SAT prep courses of job training.
 Thus far, the program is active across 28 communities, including one tribal nation, reaching a total of 275,000 homes in public housing.